h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

    -  If the family is **Multinomial**, then only **Family_Default** is supported.
 (This defaults to ``multinomial``.)
    -  If the family is **Quasibinomial**, then only **Logit** is supported.

--  `prior <algo-params/prior.html>`__: Specify prior probability for p(y==1).
+-  prior: Specify prior probability for p(y==1).
 Use this parameter for logistic regression if the data has been sampled and the mean of response does not reflect reality.

      **Note**: This is a simple method affecting only the intercept.
 You may want to use weights and offset for a better fit.

 -  `lambda_min_ratio <algo-params/lambda_min_ratio.html>`__: Specify the minimum lambda to use for lambda search (specified as a ratio of **lambda\_max**).

--  `beta_constraints <algo-params/beta_constraints.html>`__: Specify a dataset to use beta constraints.
+-  beta_constraints: Specify a dataset to use beta constraints.
 The selected frame is used to constraint the coefficient vector to provide upper and lower bounds.
 The dataset must contain a names column with valid coefficient names.

 -  `max_active_predictors <algo-params/max_active_predictors.html>`__: Specify the maximum number of active
    predictors during computation.
 This value is used as a stopping